DericWard/module-2_challenge-/README.md

 ## Tests: This is a simple app, tests include ensuring all of the links work and that each of the main content images are clickable and take the user to a live running version of the app/project they have selected to view.
 There is also an email link at the bottom of the app which should open and address an email for contact purposes - this is assuming you have an email client configured on the device you are using to access the above app.

-## Screenshot of the app in mobile view is available in the repo's 'images' directory/folder/path and is included here for convenience.
+## Screenshot of the app in mobile view is available in the repo's 'images' directory/folder/path and is included here for your convenience.

 ![image](https://user-images.githubusercontent.com/50495939/208542779-f3cf45f0-e7ca-4efc-bad9-37fbce6c6bda.png)